-FCS_TLSC_EXT.2.3 When establishing a trusted channel, by default the TSF shall not establish a trusted channel if the server certificate is invalid.
-The TSF shall also Not implement any administrator override mechanism.
+FCS_TLSC_EXT.2.3 The TSF shall only establish a trusted channel if the server certificate is valid.
+The TSF shall also not implement any administrator override mechanism.

 FCS_TLSC_EXT.2.4 The TSF shall present the Supported Elliptic Curves Extension with the following NIST curves: secp256r1, secp384r1, secp521r1 and no other curves in the Client Hello.